apache/kafka/docker/examples/README.md

         $ bin/kafka-console-producer.sh --topic quickstart-events --bootstrap-server localhost:29092
         ```
     - SSL:-
-        - Similar to Plaintext example, for inter broker communication in SSL mode, SSL-INTERNAL is required.
+        - Similar to Plaintext example, for inter broker communication in SSL mode, SSL-INTERNAL is required and for client to broker communication, SSL is required.
         - Note that `KAFKA_SSL_ENDPOINT_IDENTIFICATION_ALGORITHM` is set to empty as hostname was not set in credentials.
 This won't be needed in production usecases.
         - Also note that for example we have used the same credentials for all brokers.
 Make sure each broker has it's own secrets.
         - To run the example:-